 Yamba, Luka.
 Yamba Interview transcripts.
 This pdf file has 6 pp. He was interviewed in Solwezi, on 8 July 1979.
 In addition, we traveled to Kasempa in mid-November 1978 and he assisted in my meetings with various individuals in Chief Kasempa’s area.
 Also, we worked together in the period of 1976 to 1979 in Solwezi, and Mr. Yamba advised me on many details regarding my research and interviews.
 I owe him much gratitude.
 Below are two audio files of the formal interview (Part 1 and Part 2).
 Note: the two parts cover the entire interview but require concentration as the cassette was badly stretched due to age.

 Informal Conversations and correspondence.
 This pdf file with the following people totals 8 pp:

 - Brooks, Mr./Mrs. Don.
 15th June 1976.
 They were CMML missionaries at that time in Kabompo.
 One manuscript sheet.
 Their names were not listed on the sheet of informal conversations and correspondence in the original dissertation’s bibliography.

 - Warburton, Michael and Francis.
 Brief conversations and correspondence at intervals between 1963-1977.
-They had served for most of their earlier life at Mutanda Mission and I first met them when teaching at Solwezi Secondary School in 1963.
+They served most of their earlier life at Mutanda Mission and I first met them when teaching at Solwezi Secondary School in 1963.
 (See the photograph of Mike at Mutanda in 1963.)
 I last met them at their home in England on 7th January 1976 when they working in England for the AEF.
 By this time they had become old personal friends.
-One typed page.
+One typed summary page.